MAKE A DIFFERENCE

 SCHOOL FOR THE ARTS COMMUNITY ORGANIZATION (SACO)

 Our school is supported by the School for the Arts Community Organization (SACO), a 501(c)3 nonprofit founded to serve as the parent-teacher organization for the school.
-Led by a Board comprised of ten parent volunteers, monthly evening meetings are held in the Multi-Purpose Room and everyone is encouraged to attend.
+Led by a Board comprised of 10+ parent volunteers, monthly evening meetings are held in a classroom on campus and everyone is encouraged to attend!

-SACO provides regular communication to the school community about events and happenings through their weekly email newsletter.
+SACO provides regular communication to the school community about events and happenings through their platform Konstella, which includes weekly updates.
 Keep an eye out for new volunteer opportunities!

 PARENT ADVISORY BOARD (PAB)